simplenote-vim/simplenote.vim/README.md

 Just copy `simplenote.vim` into your plugin folder.
 But you really want to use [pathogen][5] for your plugin management.

+**Note:** Since Simplenote.vim references Simplenote.py as a git submodule, depending on how you install (or the plugin manager you use), you may need to run something like `git submodule update --init --recursive` after installing.

 Your credentials have to be stored in your `vimrc`:

     let g:SimplenoteUsername = "your simplenote username"